CM-Well/CM-Well/docs/AdvancedTopics/Tools/Tools.UsingTheSPARQLTriggerProcessor.md

 :---------|:-----------
 name | An informative name for this configuration.
 This should describe the materialized view you're creating. sensors | In the **sensors** parameter, you can define one or more "sensors", that detect changes in fields that you define.
 For example, you may want to test for changes to organizations' names, then process those organizations whose names have changed.
-Multiple sensors are defined in the YAML list syntax (prefixed with a '-' character). sensors/name | An informative name for the sensor, used in SPARQL Triggered Processor logs. sensors/path | The path in CM-Well under which the sensor checks for changes. sensors/qp | The query that the sensor runs to detect changes. sensors/fromIndexTime | *Optional*.
+Multiple sensors are defined in the YAML list syntax (prefixed with a '-' character). sensors/name | An informative name for the sensor, used in SPARQL Trigger Processor logs. sensors/path | The path in CM-Well under which the sensor checks for changes. sensors/qp | The query that the sensor runs to detect changes. sensors/fromIndexTime | *Optional*.
 The Triggered Processor only looks at updates that were made after **fromIndexTime**.